Skip to main content

 - Ideally, applicants should have an overall average of “B” or better in college preparatory subjects.

-- If a student who does not meet the requirements is admitted to Georgetown College, the student the student will be placed in the Academic Centered Experience Program (ACE) at Georgetown College and will be subject to all requirements and restrictions of that status.
+- If a student who does not meet the requirements applies, they may be required to submit additional material such as a personal statement, a writing sample, or a letter of recommendation.
+After the appropriate committee reviews these materials, they may choose to admit the student as part of the Academic Centered Experience Program (ACE) at Georgetown College; students in ACE will be subject to all requirements and restrictions of that status.

 - Transfer Students